wombleton/gitlaw-nz/acts/C/Conservation Act 1987.md

     _wildlife_ has the same meaning as it has in the [Wildlife Act 1953][282]

-    _working day_ means a day that is not a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's birthday, Labour Day, or a day during a period commencing on any Christmas Day and ending with the 15th day of the following January.
+    _working day_ means a day of the week other than---

+    *   (a) a Saturday, a Sunday, Waitangi Day, Good Friday, Easter Monday, Anzac Day, the Sovereign's birthday, and Labour Day; and

+    *   (b) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and

+    *   (c) a day in the period commencing on 25 December in any year and ending with 15 January in the following year.

     (2) In this Act, unless the context otherwise requires, _conservation park_, _ecological area_, _sanctuary area_, or _wilderness area_, mean an area held for ecological, park, sanctuary, or wilderness purposes under [section 18AA(1)][92] or [18(1)][94].